Alumni Regents

 Florida: Southeast

 Melissa Bernal-Vega is cofounder and CFO of CANVAS Real Estate, a firm with more than 20 years in the residential and commercial real estate and property management business.
 The firm encompasses 10 offices across Miami-Dade, Broward, and Palm Beach counties and more than 1,100 agents.
-Bernal-Vega currently serves Northwestern as a member of the Medill Board of Advisers, codirector of the Northwestern Alumni Admissions Council’s Southeast Florida Region, and a member of the Parent Leadership Council.
+Bernal-Vega currently serves Northwestern as a member of the Medill Board of Advisers, and formerly served as codirector of the Northwestern Alumni Admissions Council’s Southeast Florida Region and member of the Parent Leadership Council.

 Full Bio